 That’s all I’m going to say for now.
 The Map speaks for itself.
 It’s your turn to think.
 Is their meaning to this?

 Your comments are welcome below and you can always request Answering the Big Questions in Life.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Where do National Borders Come From?
+Please use the Social Network links just below to share this information from The Explanation, Where do National Borders Come From?